awslabs/aws-sdk-android-samples/AmazonCognitoAuthDemo/README.md

+# Running this sample

+Make changes to the values found in the [strings.xml file](app/src/main/res/values/strings.xml) See following sections for explanation on what these fields are.

 # Amazon Cognito Auth SDK for Android
 You can now use Amazon Cognito Auth to easily add sign-in and sign-out to your mobile apps.
 Your User Pool in Amazon Cognito is a fully managed user directory that can scale to hundreds of millions of users, so you don't have to worry about building, securing, and scaling a solution to handle user management and authentication.